Alexhb61/graph_algorithms/Clique/local_search.md

 The algorithm has three parameters: strength r, search buffer b , descent limit d .
 Roughly Given a current best clique C
 Search for a new local maximum while descending no more than d verticies below the height C.
-Taking steps which remove c verticies and add back a verticies and min(a,c) < r And stop if the number of explored verticies for this local maximum exceed (|C|+a)*(b-2)
+Taking steps which remove c verticies and add back a verticies and where min(a,c) < r And stop if the number of explored verticies for this local maximum exceed (|C|+a)*(b-2)
 #### Known ambiguity: How to make sure each step increases explored verticies.
 ## Workload: